 Visit Santa Fe, New Mexico and encounter the evolving history of the American West.
-From traditional Native American and Spanish Colonial culture, to Contemporary Art, to the Los Alamos and Sandia National Laboratories and the Santa Fe Institute, Santa Fe and New Mexico encompass the human experience from ancient culture to cutting edge Art and Science.
+From traditional Native American and Spanish Colonial culture, to Contemporary Art, to the science at Los Alamos and Sandia National Laboratories and the Santa Fe Institute, Santa Fe and New Mexico encompass the human experience from ancient culture to cutting edge Art and technology.
 This extraordinary stew of ideas and influences makes Santa Fe the ideal location for the CURRENTS NEW MEDIA festival.
 Attending the festival is a great opportunity to visit Santa Fe and the rest of our beautiful state.

 Getting to Santa Fe is easier than you think.
 One scenic hour away from the Albuquerque International Sunport, Santa Fe also has its own Municpal Airport, with flights to and from Los Angeles, Denver and Dallas/Ft.
 Worth.
 More information can be found at the City of Santa Fe’s official travel site.

 View the full CURRENTS Festival Schedule here View All Events